TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 - A signet ring with oak leaf.
 This is a forgery created by Maiele to create the fake letter from Lady Aymeluma.
-- A book about Silvanus (stolen from Lady Glynlamin's library)
+- A book about Silvanus (stolen from Lady Glynlamin's library).

 #### 8. Elder Alasse's room